 The shape did mean I could actually go very large indeed and still have a decent fit due to how soft they are but the material might be too porous for my preference.

 The foam tips come in a more standard shape with a single pair for small, medium, and large equivalent to Comply TX-500s.
 Even then they look a touch on the large size they are soft enough for the M size to be perfect for my ears.

 You still will not get amazing amounts of isolation given its vented dynamic driver design they do seal better than the silicone tips.
 The drivers also feel rock solid in my ear with the foams.

 Packaging & Accessories

-The top-level simply has the two main drivers encased in a layer of protective foam with a small pull out either side.
+The top level simply has the two main drivers encased in a layer of protective foam with a small pull-out on either side.
 I believe this is consistent with their marketing pitch of an “audible piece of jewelry” which is a legacy statement from the original Xelento Remote marketing campaign last year.

 The second level houses all the accessories and there is a ton here to go through.
 For the included tips and tray holder please read the above Comfort & Fitting section for more in-depth information on what they are and how they work.

 The package also includes two cables for the drivers, a regular inline mic/playback wired cable, and a Bluetooth cable with the dongle-type module.

 Tucked in beside that is a small carry case and this one is a beauty.
 Not only is it small, but it has got some clever contouring on the inside to neatly pack the cable, charger cable, and drivers with minimal space taken up.